angular/material-adaptive/shrine/README.md

 ### SHRINE

-This implementation of Shrine uses Angular Best Practices (also discussed in John Papa's [Angular 1 Style Guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md)).
+This implementation of Shrine uses Angular Best Practices (which are also discussed in John Papa's [Angular 1 Style Guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md)).
 Using ES6 and JSPM, the Shrine application has coding styles, packaging, and architecture patterns implemented as guides for developers implementing their own Angular 1.x SPA(s).

 This application also serves to demonstrate Adapative user experiences achieved using specialized [view configurations](https://github.com/angular/material-adaptive/blob/master/shrine/app/src/configuration/ViewConfigurations.js) and a [mediaQuery Observer](https://github.com/angular/material-adaptive/blob/master/shrine/app/src/utils/MediaQueryObserver.js) pattern.